Road6943/Arras-Wra-Imgur-Backups/README.md

 18. Repeat the above step for `urlsThatDontNeedReplacing.json`

-18. In swapImgurLinksWithNewLinks.js change REPLACEMENTS_FILE_URL and URLS_THAT_DONT_NEED_REPLACING_FILE_URL to be the raw github urls for their respective files, similar to the links in the previous two steps
+18. In swapImgurLinksWithNewLinks.js change REPLACEMENTS_FILE_URL and URLS_THAT_DONT_NEED_REPLACING_FILE_URL to be the raw github urls for their respective files, similar to the links in the previous two steps.

+19. In the same Apps Script file, paste the known404Links from `getImgurLinksWithoutAccounts.py` into the KNOWN_404_LINKS variable in the Apps Script file.

 19. Open the Arras WRA spreadsheet and then go to Extensions > Apps Script

-20. Paste swapImgurLinksWithNewLinks.js into a new script file and use the Run button to run the function `SwapImgurLinksWithNewLinks()`
+20. Paste swapImgurLinksWithNewLinks.js into a new script file, change the extension to .gs, and use the Run button to run the function `SwapImgurLinksWithNewLinks()`